vladich/pg_jitter/README.md

 - **sljit**: tens to low hundreds of microseconds
 - **AsmJIT**: hundreds of microseconds
 - **MIR**: hundreds of microseconds to single milliseconds
+- **LVVM (Postgres default)**: tens to hundreds of milliseconds

 In reality, the effect of JIT compilation is broader - execution can slow down for up to ~1ms even for sljit, because of other related things, mostly cold processor cache.
-Therefore, on system executing a lot of queries per second, it's recommended to avoid JIT compilation for very fast queries such as point lookups or queries processing only a few records.
+Therefore, on systems executing a lot of queries per second, it's recommended to avoid JIT compilation for very fast queries such as point lookups or queries processing only a few records.
 By default, `jit_above_cost` parameter is set to a very high cost (100'000).
 This makes sense for LLVM, but doesn't make sense for these providers.
 It's recommended to set this parameter value to something from few hundreds to few thousands.